CHÂTEAU LATOUR 2000

 La Revue du Vin de France

-Guide vert 2017 The wine reaches an interesting peak.
-Its notes become more complex on the nose and palate, leaning toward aromas of cigar, dried fruit, and fur.
-The finish is not yet fully developed.
+Guide Vert 2017 The wine is reaching an interesting peak.
+Its notes are becoming more complex on the nose and palate, moving towards aromas of cigar, dried fruits, and fur.
+The finish is not yet fully in place.

 96 / 100